-Board games require players to follow directions, take turns and plan strategies—three skills that may be tough for kids with .
+Board games require players to follow directions, take turns, and plan strategies — three skills that may be tough for kids with .
 But the following games are easy to learn and understand.
-Better still, when you point out how the skills your child uses in each game connect to everyday situations, you’ll actually be helping her improve her key executive functioning skills.
+Better still, when you point out how the skills being used in each game connect to everyday situations, you’ll actually be helping kids improve their key executive function skills.

-Executive functioning skills: Emotional control; planning and prioritizing; flexible thinking
+Executive function skills: Emotional control; planning and prioritizing; flexible thinking

-Max is a “cooperative game.”
-Players work together to safely get a bird, a chipmunk and a mouse back home before hungry Max the cat pounces on them.
+Max (the cat) is a “cooperative game.”
+Players work together to safely get a bird, a chipmunk, and a mouse back home before hungry Max the cat pounces on them.
 Kids roll the dice to determine how the critters move on the board.
 So they have to adjust to the unexpected.
 But as a team, the players can divide the number of moves among the different critters.
-Next time your child gets upset over a change in weekend plans, try reminding her how flexible she is when she plays Max—and how it pays off.
+Next time your child gets upset over a change in weekend plans, give a gentle reminder about how it helps to be flexible, just like when your child plays Max.

 Ages: 8 and up

-Executive functioning skills: Self-monitoring; flexible thinking; impulse control
+Executive function skills: Self-monitoring; flexible thinking; impulse control

 There are lots of new versions of this classic build-and-topple game.
 But all of them require players to ask the same challenging questions.
 “What will happen if I remove this block from this tower?
 Will this whole structure wobble if I take away this one?
 How will pulling it out quickly affect the stack?”
-Jenga requires players to be aware and in control of their actions, and those are great skills for kids to hone.
-But it may be frustrating for kids who have motor skills issues, so choose accordingly.
+Jenga asks players to be aware and in control of their actions, and those are great skills for kids to hone.
+But it may be a frustrating game for kids who have challenges with motor skills, so choose accordingly.

 Ages: 8 and up

 This tricky game tries to trip players up in wacky ways.
 The players go around one at a time, taking cards from a pile.
 The cards all have numbers on them.
-Each time a player draws a new card, she has to recite all the previous numbers, plus her new one.
-If she pulls a Distraction Card, she has to answer a question (“Would you rather kiss a jellyfish or step on a crab?”) before she repeats the number sequence.
+Each time a player draws a new card, they have to recite all the previous numbers, plus a new one.
+If the player pulls a Distraction Card, they have to answer a question (“Would you rather kiss a jellyfish or step on a crab?”) before they repeat the number sequence.
 Kids won’t even realize they’re working on their recall skills.
-But you can remind yours how good she got at this when she’s learning her multiplication tables.

 Ages: 12 and up

 If your tween or teen likes riddles or word problems, MindTrap may be a great fit.
 Each card encourages players to think critically about a puzzling question.
 For instance: “Q: Bob went for a walk without bringing his raincoat or hat or umbrella.
 How did his hair not get wet?”
 The answer?
 “It wasn’t raining.”
-No trivia questions here, just tricky riddles.
-Kids can play individually or in teams, making this a great addition for family game night.
+No trivia questions here — just tricky riddles.
+Kids can play individually or in teams, making this a great addition to the classroom or for family game night.

 Ages: 5 and up

-Executive functioning skills: Planning and prioritizing; flexible thinking; organization
+Executive function skills: Planning and prioritizing; flexible thinking; organization

 Ages: 10 and up

-Executive functioning skills: Task initiation; flexible thinking; organization
+Executive function skills: Starting tasks; flexible thinking; organization

 Ages: 8 and up

-Executive functioning skills: Organization; flexible thinking; planning and prioritizing
+Executive function skills: Organization; flexible thinking; planning and prioritizing

-Imagine a spelling game that doesn’t reward players for creating the “hardest” words possible!
-(Sorry, Scrabble.)
+Imagine a spelling game that doesn’t reward players for creating the “hardest” words possible.
+(Sorry, Scrabble!)
 In Quiddler, players try to use all their letter cards to spell short words.
 As the game progresses, players get more cards, so they can create multiple short words or single longer words.
 For younger kids, Quiddler Junior offers the same spelling challenges but uses shorter words.
-In both versions, your child gets to flex his flexible-thinking skills while having fun with up to seven other players.
+In both versions, kids can flex their flexible-thinking skills while having fun with up to seven other players.